smartcontractkit/documentation/docs/resources/link-token-contracts.md

 ## Gnosis Chain (xDai)

-### Mainnet
+### Gnosis Chain mainnet

 xDAI is used to pay for transactions on Gnosis Chain mainnet.
-Use the [xDai Bridge](https://bridge.gnosischain.com/) to send DAI from Ethereum mainnet to Gnosis Chain mainnet and convert it to xDAI.
-Use [OmniBridge](https://omni.gnosischain.com/bridge) to send LINK from Ethereum Mainnet to Gnosis Chain mainnet.
+Use the [xDai Bridge](https://bridge.gnosischain.com/) to send DAI from Ethereum Mainnet to Gnosis Chain and convert it to xDAI.
+Use [OmniBridge](https://omni.gnosischain.com/bridge) to send LINK from Ethereum Mainnet to Gnosis Chain.

 | Parameter      | Value                                                                                                                                                                                                                       |
 | :------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |